 A registration packet is mailed to the instructor or designee when the course is approved.
-Extended Education registration forms must be completed and returned with payment to the instructor at the first meeting.
-The instructor mails the packet to the Extended Education Registrar immediately after collecting registration forms and payment.
+Extended Education registration forms must be completed and returned to the SEIE office with payment to the instructor no later than five days after the first meeting.

 What is the difference between academic credit and continuing education units/hours?